 Our campus near the historic Marietta Square is comprised of four separate buildings situated between Fairground Street, Waterman Street, and South Avenue.
 All four of our buildings have already been named in recognition of generous gifts received from donors and benefactors.
 There are currently naming opportunities available for spaces and equipment within three of our four buildings.

-The new Waterman Street shelter will be known as the John and Patricia Cleary Shelter, in recognition of a substantial gift from the Cleary Estate.
-It will provide a low-stress, cageless environment for its feline residents.
-All cat rooms will offer generous window space, with views to the outdoors as well as interior windows.
-Cat-centric wall shelving will provide vertical space and enrichment.
+The new Waterman Street shelter is known as the John and Patricia Cleary Shelter, in recognition of a substantial gift from the Cleary Estate.
+It provides a low-stress, cageless environment for its feline residents.
+All cat rooms offer generous window space, with views to the outdoors as well as interior windows.
+Cat-centric wall shelving provides vertical space and enrichment.

-The Waterman Street reception hub will be known as the Josie Jones Welcome Center, in recognition of a substantial gift from the Jones Estate.
+The Waterman Street reception hub is known as the Josie Jones Welcome Center, in recognition of a substantial gift from the Jones Estate.
 In addition to featuring an ample reception area, this building also gives us the space to host group activities and a new interactive learning center for visiting youth groups.
-It will also house our resident exotics (currently two birds, two chinchillas, and a ferret).
+It also houses our resident exotics (currently two birds, a chinchilla, and a ferret).

 The Fairground Street Shelter is known as the George Keeler Activity Center, in recognition of a substantial gift from the Keeler Estate.
-With most of our cats moving to the new Waterman Street shelter, we will be able to expand the dog housing areas in our Fairground facility, allowing us to increase canine intake and help more dogs.
-We will also be able to greatly improve and expand our Intake and Medical Isolation areas for both dogs and cats.
+With most of our cats now residing in the new Waterman Street shelter, we are expanding the dog housing areas in our Fairground facility, allowing us to increase canine intake and help more dogs.
+We’ve also been able to greatly improve and expand our Intake and Medical Isolation areas for both dogs and cats.

 The Annex is known as the Stephen W. Imler Annex, in recognition of a substantial donation from Steve Imler.
 This is an administrative building that houses working office and administrative space as well as storage.
 It is not accessible to the public.
 (No naming opportunities are available within the Annex at this time.)